01:119:117 BIOLOGICAL RESEARCH LABORATORY

 Fall, Spring, Summer

-In Biological Research Laboratory, students conduct research in two conceptual area, aquatic ecology and DNA sequencing.
-Students also complete a DNA Barcoding project from an organism they collect on a field trip to a local water body.
+In Biological Research Laboratory, students conduct research in two conceptual area, aquatic ecology and DNA Barcoding.
+Students also complete a DNA Barcoding project from an aquatic organism from a local water body.
 Students design and conduct a novel research project (capstone research project) in aquatic ecology and they present their results in a research paper and oral presentation.
-Through these projects, students are exposed to the process of science and tools and techniques used in science.
+Through these projects, students practice the process of science and acquire basal research skills.

 A Canvas site will be available to students.